Skip to main content

 There aren’t many worthy options when it comes to Apple HomeKit-enabled video doorbells, but the new Logitech Circle View Doorbell is an enticing contender.

-Though there’s no support for Alexa or Google Assistant, the Siri-only doorbell works well, detecting motion events immediately and accurately telling the difference between people, animals, and vehicles.
+Although there’s no support for Alexa or Google Assistant, the Siri-only doorbell works well, detecting motion events immediately and accurately distinguishing between people, animals, and vehicles.
 The 3:4 head-to-toe view and integration with other iOS devices make it an ideal pick for any Apple-driven smart home.

-The doorbell supports facial recognition, an optional feature that can potentially tell you who specifically is at the door by pulling from the photos on your iOS device to recognize your friends and family.
+The doorbell supports facial recognition, an optional feature that can identify who is specifically at the door by comparing photos on your iOS device to recognize your friends and family.
 It also comes with truly customizable motion zones, meaning you can draw activity zones tailored to your front door view, which is helpful to avoid false notification alerts.

-An Apple Home Hub (Apple TV, HomePod, HomePod mini, or iPad) is required to use the doorbell, so owning at least a few iOS products is a must here.
+An Apple Home Hub (Apple TV, HomePod, HomePod mini, or iPad) is required to use the doorbell, so owning at least one iOS product is a must here.

 Additionally, the wired doorbell requires a paid iCloud subscription, which allows the doorbell camera to differentiate between people, animals, vehicles, and motion.
 It encrypts videos before sending them to iCloud through HomeKit Secure Video.
 Unlike Ring and Nest doorbells, it does not detect packages.